A referrer is the site that a visitor came from.

 For example, if someone clicks a link in a Tweet that takes them to your site, then the referrer is Twitter.com.
 If they click on your site in a Google search results page, then the referrer is Google.com.

-There are a four referrer types included in the dashboard:
+There are five referrer types included in the dashboard:

 Social: popular social media sites like Twitter, Facebook, and Instagram.